Diabetes is a serious disease that afflicts millions of people around the world.

 A sudden or gradual onset of shakiness or weakness may be indicating that a diabetic emergency is in the works.

-According to Healthline, an initial dip in blood sugar can cause shakiness.
+Healthline, an initial dip in blood sugar can cause shakiness.

 But as things progress, “plummeting blood sugar can also cause fainting” or even “muscle tremors.”